Ahead of election win, Japan's Abe pivots away from painful reforms

-TOKYO, Dec 12 (Reuters) - Prime Minister Shinzo Abe is signalling that retooling Japan’s economy with painful structural reforms must take a back seat to reviving growth, even though he is poised to win a big referendum on his economic policies in an election on Sunday.
+TOKYO (Reuters) - Prime Minister Shinzo Abe is signaling that retooling Japan’s economy with painful structural reforms must take a back seat to reviving growth, even though he is poised to win a big referendum on his economic policies in an election on Sunday.

 In the three weeks since he delayed a sales tax increase and called the election, Abe has shifted the debate from curbing the government’s runaway debt to finding ways to stimulate the economy and put more money in voters’ hands.